robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     * **Severity**: *Critical*

     You can leave the other options at the default settings
-22. Click **Save**
+9. Click **Save**
-23. In the list of alerts find the alert you just created and click on the magnifying glass to the right of the screen to run the alert.
+10. In the list of alerts find the alert you just created and click on the magnifying glass to the right of the screen to run the alert.
-24. Review the alert details
+11. Review the alert details.

 We now see that a bucket has had encryption removed.
 In order to find out which bucket, let’s look at the CloudTrail logs we enabled.

-25. Going back to the AWS Console go to the CloudTrail console
+12. Go to the [AWS CloudTrail](https://us-west-2.console.aws.amazon.com/cloudtrail/home?region=us-west-2) console
-26. Check to see if the “DeleteBucketEncryption” Event shows up in the Recent Events on the Dashboard
+13. On the navigation pane to the left, click **Event History**.
-27. Click on View Event to see the details of the call
+14. Filter based on **Event Name and **DeleteBucketEncryption**.
-  * Which bucket was encryption disabled on?
+15. Expand the latest event and click on **View Event** to see the details of the API call.

-  * Why would it not be in the Dashboard (yet)?
+    > Which bucket was encryption disabled on?

 ## Stop and Evaluate